A grandmother’s legacy…

 So many memories she should have born witness to, so many birthdays and Christmas’s she should be here for.
 So many feasts she should have helped prepare.
 So many hugs I long to feel.
 So many pictures she should be in.
 So very many things I would like to tell her.

-And yet her legacy lives on in our lives.
+And yet grandmother’s legacy lives on in our lives.
 Not a day is not touched with her fingerprints, for they are on all of our hearts.
 Today as the calendar marks the anniversary of her death, and we find the pain anew- and wonder if it will ever stop hurting we remember her legacy.
 We remember a woman with such an amazingly large heart that she could make strangers family.
 A tiny lady, who could walk among the homeless and the broken and look past all of the rough edges and love them.

 We remember the woman who kept a little can of ‘love’ on the counter to sprinkle all of the dishes she made with it.
-We remember a woman who changed the lives all she met.
+We remember a woman who changed the lives of all she met.
 We remember the stories she told… and the love she filled our home with.

 I am so thankful for her influence in my life, for the ability to grow up in her shadow.
 We Rosevine Girls share the amazing treasure of spending nearly every day of our lives with her.
 Her passing has left a huge unfillable gap in our lives.